no-nonsense-dev/use-form/README.md

 ## Simple, lightweight, no-nonsense React hook for form validation.

-Why is using use-form more suited for you than using more complex libraries, such as [react-hook-form](https://react-hook-form.com/) or [formik](https://formik.org/)?
+Why using use-form versus more complex libraries, such as [react-hook-form](https://react-hook-form.com/) or [formik](https://formik.org/)?

-- use-form is **simple**: you will get **all** the benefits of production-ready form validation, using code patterns that you already know, without the need to dive into deep documentation.
+- use-form is **simple**: you will get **all** the benefits of production-ready form validation, using code patterns  you already know, without the need to dive into deep documentation.
 - use-form is **lightweight**: it is a tiny library (7kB, 3kB gzipped), with only 1 dependency ([lodash.isempty](https://www.npmjs.com/package/lodash.isempty)) and a minimal API that gives you **all** that you need.
-- use-form is **fast**: re-renders only when necessary (after validation).
+- use-form is **fast**: it re-renders your component only when necessary (after validation).
 - use-form is **un-opinionated**: it integrates seamlessly with robust UI libraries such as [material-ui](https://material-ui.com/) (with their `error`, `valid` or `helperText` props), but also with native HTML input tags.
 - use-form is **typechecked**: it reduces errors by always enforcing only the right types.